top of page

 We are slaves to God not to sin

-12 Therefore, do not let sin rule in your mortal body so that your body will obey its desires.
+12 Therefore, don’t let sin into your mortal body so that you should obey its desires.
 Nor offer any part of your body as instruments to help accomplish sin.
-13 Instead, give yourselves to God as those who are alive [though once] dead.
+13 Instead, give yourselves to God as those who are alive though once dead.
 And [give] your [body] parts as instruments of righteousness to God.
 For sin shall not have lordship over you, for you are not under the Law but under grace.
 [If we were still under Law then we would still be under the rule of sin and death.
 But under grace, we have received the gifts bought by Jesus - innocence before God, death to sin, and eternal life.]

 19 I need to speak [more graphically], just as men speak.
 Because of the weakness of your flesh [when sin ruled over you], you used to let your body parts themselves be slaves to uncleanness and sin for sinful purposes.
 But now you have turned the parts of your body over to righteous living so you could be set apart for God.
 20 And when you were slaves to sin, you were free from righteousness.
 [You didn’t even think about living for God.]
 21 But what was the fruit of that kind of living?
 Only the kind of things that now make you feel shame!
 For the final outcome of all of that is death.